 (3) The deputy chairperson is to perform the functions of the chairperson when the chairperson is unable to do so because of illness, absence or other cause, or when the office of chairperson is vacant.

+[Clause 3 inserted by No. 10 of 1996 s.
+23.]

 4. Meetings

 (1) Subject to this clause the Board is to determine the procedure for convening and conducting its meetings.